AI-coffee-Kiosk/Paper/README.md

 ## 💬 Contact

-For any questions or further discussions about this research, please feel free to reach out:
+For any questions or further discussions about this research, please feel free to reach out.

-- Lath Nishtha (nishtha775@gmail.com)
-- Mehmet Fatih Karakurt (m.fatih012001@gmail.com)
-- Yeonggyun Cho (cyg0828@gmail.com)
-- Jisoo Ryu (gnt700@dreamideasoft.net)
 -------